michael89skene/hello-world/README.md

 # hello-world

-Just another repository
-this is my first sojourn into the world of coding...just learning managing files aparrently.
+This is my first sojourn into the world of coding...just learning managing files aparrently.